 - 2 large free-range eggs, beaten

 - To make the tomato sauce, heat the olive oil in a large frying pan and add the spices and onion.
 Cook for 8-10 minutes, stirring frequently.
 Add the wine and simmer for 3 minutes.
 Add the tomatoes, chilli, garlic, sugar, ½ tsp of salt and some black pepper.
-Simmer for about 15 minutes, the sauce will get thick.
-Set aside.
+Simmer for about 15 minutes, until the sauce thickens.
+Meanwhile, make the fish cakes.

 - To make the fish cakes, put the bread in the bowl of a food processor and process until they become fine crumbs.
 Remove and put into a large mixing bowl.